olivia-dicorpo/chip/docs/info.md

 ## How it works

-produces numbers with switched
+Produces numbers 1-3.

 ## How to test

-turn on switch
+Turn on switch correlated with number.
+See LED display and output.

 ## External hardware